udbhatia/Coursera_capstone/README.md

 Coursera IBM data science professional certificate capstone

-Since github is not loading Folium maps please see map.jpeg for the map output result
+Since github is not loading Folium maps please see map.jpg for the map output result.